April 25th - May 9th, 2022

 Breakfast at leisure this morning before we make our way to Doolin.
 This quaint town is considered “The Irish music and cultural capital of Ireland.”
-Optional evening shoot at the nearby Cliffs of Moher or enjoy an evening of live traditional Irish music at the pub in our hotel or around Doolin.
-Overnight at Hotel Doolin
+Optional evening shoot at the nearby Cliffs of Moher or enjoy an evening of live traditional Irish music in a local pub.
+Overnight at Fiddle + Bow

 Depart during early morning light for one last photo opportunity at the famous Cliffs of Moher.
 We’ll return to Doolin mid-morning for breakfast and to check out.